 All Idaho drivers' licenses are issued from a central location.
-You will receive a temporary card printed on security paper before you leave your local licensing office.
+You will receive a temporary card before you leave your local licensing office.
 The temporary card includes your photo and all the information included on the plastic card.
 The temporary card will be issued for driving and identity purposes.
 The new card will be mailed to you within about 10 business days.
 When the plastic card arrives in the mail, the temporary document should be destroyed.